gletort/FishFeats/docs/Image-scalings.md

 * `junction channel`: number of the color channel image in which junction staining is.
 The number is indicated in the name of each layers in the left panel: `originalChannel0`, `originalChannel1`...

+* `nuclei channel`: number of the color channel image in which nuclei staining is.
+!!! warning "Channel separation"
-* `nuclei channel`: number of the color channel image in which nuclei staining is. ⚠️If the nuclei staining is in the same channel as the junction staining, put the same values for the two parameters and the program will separate the two signals later on.
+    If the nuclei staining is in the same channel as the junction staining, put the same values for the two parameters and the program will [separate the two signals](./Separate-junctions-and-nuclei) later on.
 If not, be sure to put different numbers, otherwise it will try to separate the two staining.

 The plugin reads the metadata of your image and will prefill the scaling parameters based on that.
 However, there can be some mistakes depending on the metadata format, so it's important to always check that the scaling is correct.